No. 97: Joe Beimel

 On November 1, 2024 — the first of the annual two-day celebration of Dia de la Muertos, a Latino-cultural event where family and friends gathering to pay respects to those close to them who have died — Fernando Valenzuela would have turned 64 years old.

-By the time November 1 rolled around, the Dodgers were celebrating a five-game championship series victory, riding double-deck buses through the city.
+When November 1 rolled around, the Dodgers were celebrating a five-game championship series victory, riding double-deck buses through the city.
 Many players, and fans, wore the familiar Valenzuela 34 jersey.

-Also on that day, artist Robert Vargas finished the first of a three-panel project on the side of the Boyle Hotel, facing the First Street on-ramp to Interstate 101 in Boyle Heights.
+Also on that fall day, artist Robert Vargas finished the first of a three-panel project on the side of the Boyle Hotel, facing the First Street on-ramp to Interstate 101 in Boyle Heights.
 The multifaceted image of Valenzuela seemed to make him come to life again.

-Scores of ofrendas poppedup up at the base of site, as well as near the freeway and the street.
+Scores of ofrendas popped up up at the base of site, as well as near the freeway and the street.
 Same at Dodger Stadium and the roads leading into it.

 Visiting the mural site almost became going to a religious shrine.